debbhie/Real-Time-Tiktok-Posts-Analysis-And-Engagement-Insights/README.md

 Visualization & Reporting: Presenting findings in a clear and actionable format.
 Critical Thinking & Problem-Solving: uncovering the types of TikTok content that drive the highest engagement and identifying patterns in user interactions.

-# OBJECTIVES/ PROBLEM STATEMENT
-Business Problem
-* Identify the types of content that generate the highest engagement rate

-* Discover patterns that lead to higher likes, comments, shares, and views

-* Determine effective strategies to increase audience engagement

 # DATA ANALYSIS AND VISUALIZATION
 The analysis reveals several key insights related to the posts performances